 The European XFEL is a new, powerful X-ray laser currently under construction in northern Germany.
-From 2016, it will provide scientists from all over the world with ultrashort X-ray flashes – 27 000 times per second and with a brilliance that is a billion times higher than that of the best conventional X-ray radiation sources.
+With the start of user operation in 2017, it will provide scientists from all over the world with ultrashort X-ray flashes - 27 000 times per second and with a brilliance that is a billion times higher than that of the best conventional X-ray radiation sources.
 Thanks to its worldwide unique characteristics, the facility will open up completely new research opportunities for scientists and industrial users.

 The European XFEL is a 3.4-kilometre-long facility located mainly in underground tunnels.
 It runs from the DESY research centre in the city of Hamburg into the neighbouring German federal state of Schleswig-Holstein.
 The construction and operation of the facility has been entrusted to an independent research organization, the European X-Ray Free-Electron Laser Facility GmbH (European XFEL GmbH), a non-profit limited liability company under German law that has international shareholders.
-It was founded on 28 September 2009 and will one day have a workforce of about 250 people.
-At present, 12 countries are participating in the European XFEL: Denmark, France, Germany, Greece, Hungary, Italy, Poland, Russia, Slovakia, Spain, Sweden and Switzerland.
-Eight of them are shareholders of the company (end of 2010).
+It was founded on 28 September 2009 and will one day have a workforce of about 280 people.
+At present, 11 countries are participating in the European XFEL: Denmark, France, Germany, Hungary, Italy, Poland, Russia, Slovakia, Spain, Sweden, and Switzerland.
+Nine of them are shareholders of the company (end of 2014).

 Montage of the main building with the underground experiment hall

 The European XFEL facility will consist of a superconducting linear particle accelerator that boosts electrons to high energies.
 The electrons are then directed through long, special arrangements of magnets (undulators) in which they emit extremely short and intense X-ray flashes with laser properties.
-These X-ray flashes are then distributed to initially five beamlines with ten experiment stations.
+These X-ray flashes are then distributed to initially three beamlines with six experiment stations.

 Generation of X-ray laser flashes in an undulator

-Using the European XFEL’s brilliant X-ray radiation, physicists, chemists, biologists and other scientists from all over the world will be able to e.g. map the atomic details of viruses, decipher the molecular composition of cells, take three-dimensional images of the nanoworld, film chemical reactions and study processes such as those occurring deep inside planets.
-The new X-ray laser facility will open up areas of research that were previously inaccessible and thus benefit a whole range of scientific fields – among them medicine, pharmacy, chemistry, physics, materials science, nanotechnology, energy technology and electronics.
+Using the European XFEL's brilliant X-ray radiation, physicists, chemists, biologists, and other scientists from all over the world will be able to map the atomic details of viruses, decipher the molecular composition of cells, take three-dimensional images of the nanoworld, film chemical reactions, study processes such as those occurring deep inside planets, and more.
+The new X-ray laser facility will open up areas of research that were previously inaccessible and thus benefit a whole range of scientific fields - among them medicine, pharmacy, chemistry, physics, materials science, nanotechnology, energy technology, and electronics.